Delta24(241)-sterol reductase

-Thus, the two substrates of this enzyme are ergosterol and NADP^{+}, whereas its 3 products are ergosta-5,7,22,24(241)-tetraen-3beta-ol, NADPH, and H^{+}.
+The three substrates of this enzyme are ergosta-5,7,22,24(28)-tetraen-3β-ol, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are ergosterol and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is ergosterol:NADP+ Delta24(241)-oxidoreductase.
 Other names in common use include sterol Delta24(28)-methylene reductase, and sterol Delta24(28)-reductase.
 This enzyme participates in biosynthesis of steroids.